afxdance/onboarding/SetupPerRepo.md

 ### Get GitHub push access to the afxdance org

-_Note that you only need to do this once._
+You only need to do this once ever.

 Go to https://github.com/ and make sure you're logged in.
 Make an account if you need to.